 There is a common fault that Citroen

-This can be resolved very quickly and easily by purchasing part number 6450.xz from a Citroen or Peugeot dealer (they can both order it, my Citroen dealer had it in stock!). you will need the part number as my dealer hadn't heard of the fault (but had the part on the shelf?).
+This can be resolved very quickly and easily by purchasing a repair kit.
+The old part number is 6450XZ, the new part number is 1607044080 from a Citroen or Peugeot dealer (they can both order it, my Citroen dealer had it in stock!).

 It costs less than £10, and can be fitted in less than 25 minutes for the drivers side. passenger side might take longer due to the glove box. the kit contains enough parts to fix both sides, so if it happens to the other side you don't need to buy another kit.